Axway/amplify-central/content/en/docs/connect_manage_environ/connect_github_repository/_index.md

 linkTitle: Connect GitHub Repository
 weight: 110
 ---
-Connect a GitHub Repository and Amplify so you can discover your API specifications within your repository.
+Connect a GitHub Repository to Amplify so you can discover your API specifications within your repository.

 ## Why do you want to connect GitHub and Amplify?